joachim-n/tome_forms/README.md

 1. Go to Administration › Structure › Tome forms.
 2. Click 'Add Tome form' to create a new Tome form configuration.
 3. Enter the form ID of a form to use as a Tome static form.
+4. Optionally, enter paths to export in Tome.
+If the path(s) on which your form is shown are already exported by Tome, leave this empty.
+5. Select a form handler to use for this form.
+This determines what happens when the static version of the form is submitted.

 ## Usage